quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 ## Clearing the QUIC Bit

-Endpoints that receive the grease_quic_bit transport parameter from a peer MAY set the QUIC Bit to any value in packets they sent to that peer.
+Endpoints that receive the grease_quic_bit transport parameter from a peer MAY set the QUIC Bit to any value in packets they send to that peer.
 Endpoints SHOULD set the QUIC Bit to an unpredictable value unless another extension assigns specific meaning to the value of the bit.
 All packets sent after receiving and processing transport parameters are affected, including Retry,